bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 ## Code signing your React Native project

 Your React Native project consists of two projects.
 Both projects must be properly code signed to be able to upload them to their respective marketplaces.
 If you click on the `Code Signing` tab of the Workflow Editor, you can see that iOS-related (`Provisioning Profile` & the `.p12 certificate`)  and
 Android-related (`ANDROID KEYSTORE FILE`) must be uploaded.

+Let's see the process step by step!

+### Android code signing

+1. Select the `deploy` workflow at the `WORKFLOW` dropdown menu in the top left corner of your apps' Workflow Editor.
+2. Go to the `Code Signing` tab.
+3. Drag-and-drop your keystore file to the `ANDROID KEYSTORE FILE` field.
+4. Fill out the `Keystore password`, `Keystore alias`, and `Private key password` fields and click `Save metadata`.

+   You should have these already at hand as these are included in your keystore file which is generated in Android Studio prior to uploading your app to Bitrise.
+For more information on keystore file, click [here](https://developer.android.com/studio/publish/app-signing).
+With this information added to your Code Signing tab, our `Sign APK step` (by default included in your Android deploy workflow) will take care of signing your apk so that it’s ready for distribution!

+{% include message_box.html type="info" title="More information on Android code signing" content=" Head over to our [Android code signing guide](https://devcenter.bitrise.io/code-signing/android-code-signing/android-code-signing-procedures/) to learn more about your code signing options!"%}

 ## Configure your workflow